As cheap as data gets

-An unlimited plan with Tello costs a rather affordable $39 per month, but if you think you'll need less, you can also select from another one of Tello's ready-made plans that offer 1GB, 2GB, or 4GB of data.
+An unlimited plan with Tello costs a rather affordable $29 per month, but if you think you'll need less, you can also select from another one of Tello's ready-made plans that offer 1GB, 2GB, or 5GB of data.
 Each plan includes unlimited minutes, texts, and free tethering.
-Once you've used up your monthly allotment of data, you can either add more to your Pay As You Go balance or be limited to 2G speeds.
+Once you've used up your monthly allotment of data, you can either add more to your Pay As You Go balance, or be limited to 2G speeds.
 Your data will also be throttled to these speeds on the unlimited plan once you've used up 25GB of data.

-Before signing up with Tello, you should, of course, check your coverage.
-Tello uses the T-Mobile 4G LTE and 5G network, so if you get good T-Mobile coverage in your area you should have no issues.
+Tello uses the T-Mobile 4G LTE and 5G network, so if you get good T-Mobile coverage in your area, you should have no issues.
 Another factor to consider before signing up is whether you'll need roaming, especially since Tello doesn't support roaming of any kind.
 If you travel abroad, you'll need to purchase another SIM card for your device to work, which can be a hassle.
-The one international perk that Tello offers is free calling to Canada, Mexico, Romania, and China.
-If you need to call other countries, you can purchase a prepaid Pay As You Go credit.
-For France, calls would cost 1¢ per minute to landlines, 2.80¢ per minute to mobile, and 1¢ per text.

 Overall, Tello is a great choice if you're looking for a cheap plan to completely customize and don't need many international features.
-It's also an excellent choice if you don't want to be locked into a contract for a few months and need flexibility or want to create an affordable family plan.
-If you're an average data user and only need 4GB of data a month, it's hard to beat Tello's price of $20 per month.
+It's also an excellent choice if you don't want to be locked into a contract for a few months and need flexibility, or want to create an affordable family plan.
+If you're an average data user and only need 5GB of data a month, it's hard to beat Tello's price of $19 per month.

-Ultra Mobile is the parent company of Mint Mobile and another popular MVNO on T-Mobile's network.
+Alongside Mint Mobile, Ultra Mobile was purchased by T-Mobile in early 2023.
 Unlike Tello, Ultra Mobile offers multi-month plans in addition to its single-month options.
 By signing up for 12 months at a time, you're able to save some extra money.
 Tello's least expensive plan starts at $10 per month and comes with 250MB of data.
-Plans are also available with 2GB, 3GB, 6GB, 15GB, or unlimited data.
+Plans are also available with 2GB, 6GB, 15GB, 40GB (Unlimited), and 60GB (Unlimited Plus) data.

-Ultra Mobile makes sense if you get good T-Mobile coverage, though you should double-check the coverage map, and if you're able to pay a few months upfront.
+Ultra Mobile makes sense if you get good T-Mobile coverage, and if you're able to pay a few months upfront.
 Though the multi-month savings aren't as attractive as Mint Mobile's, they're still worth considering.
 Ultra Mobile is also more appealing when it comes to international features and being able to roam.
 Like Tello, most unlocked GSM devices will work with Ultra Mobile, so you're able to bring your own device over to this carrier.

 If you're hoping to bring your device to Tello or Ultra Mobile, you should be able to easily do so as long as you have an unlocked GSM device.
 Also, because Tello and Ultra Mobile use T-Mobile, your phone needs to support VoLTE to work.
 If you want access to 5G, your phone must support T-Mobile's 5G bands (particularly band n71 and band n41).
+Luckily most of the best Android phones will work as long as you buy them unlocked.
 If you're unsure whether your phone will work, the easiest thing to do is head to each carrier's respective compatibility checker and enter your device's IMEI number.

 Tailored to your needs